ropensci/patentsview/README.md

 Paginated responses
 -------------------

-By default, `search_pv` returns 25 records per page and only gives you the first page of results.
+By default, `search_pv()` returns 25 records per page and only gives you the first page of results.
 I suggest using these defaults while you're figuring out the details of your request, such as the query syntax you want to use and the fields you want returned.
-Once you have those items finalized, you can use the `per_page` parameter to download up to 10,000 records per page.
-You can also choose which page of results you want with the `page` parameter:
+Once you have those items finalized, you can use the `per_page` argument to download up to 10,000 records per page.
+You can also choose which page of results you want with the `page` argument:

 ``` r
 search_pv(query = qry_funs$eq(inventor_last_name = "chambers"),